ijaaz/Global-Climate-Change/document.md

             - Say something interesting/contentious

                 Global warming is a clear & present danger to all life on earth.
-Global warming is destroying many biospheres as we speak.
+Global warming is destroying biospheres as we speak.
 For some species - including polar bears - extinction is imminent.
-We are the most significant contributor to global warming.
+The human race is the most significant contributor to global warming.

             - Global Warming is inevitable

-                Global Warming is inevitable, and we have missed our largest chance to do anything about it.
-This is due to our inaction and doubts.
-Some people also take advantage of global warming.
+                We have missed our largest chance to do anything about it.
+This is due to our inaction, doubts, and shortsightedness.
+Some people also have an advantage in the new century of global warming, this induces them to procrastinate and take a shortsighted approach to global warming.

             - We are speeding it up